-The Comfort Partners Low Income Program has served over 55,000 households-helping them to make their energy bills more affordable and leading to significant savings on the amount of that the participants' energy burden that is subsidized by all utility customers through the Universal Service Fund (USF) program.
-New Jersey's program has been recognized nationally for its success in delivering proven energy savings and continues to have broad-based support, as demonstrated by the specific references to its success by the Director of Rate Counsel, NJUA and other speakers during the November 10th public hearing.
+New Jersey's Comfort Partner's Low Income Program has been recognized nationally for its success in delivering proven energy savings and continues to have broad-based support, as demonstrated by the specific references to its success by the Director of Rate Counsel, NJUA and other speakers during the November 10th public hearing.
 Comfort Partners is a perfect example of a successful societal benefits program as the implemented energy-efficiency measures lower long-term societal costs by reducing or potentially eliminating the subsidy that is provided by USF in future years for customers that participate in the program, thereby benefiting all energy customers.